 Ferenc Nádasdy III, who was called "the Hungarian Croesus" because of his wealth, had a sickly daughter, Eleonora, who often visited the wooden chapel in the Kópháza forest to pray to the statue of the Black Madonna of Loretto.
 She swore that if she recovered from her illness, she would join a monastery.
 Eleonora was healed but her parents wanted their young daughter to marry.
 Since she didn't want to break her pledge, she prayed at her wedding to god to take her away.
 Then a sudden storm came and Eleonora was struck by lightning and died immediately.
 Her father built a stone chapel in place of the wooden one where his daughter had taken her vow.

-Croatian country house, St. Martin's Church, Kő-hill lookout tower and local history trail.
+Croatian country house, St. Martin's Church, Kő-hill lookout tower and local history trail, Croatian historical exhibition in the mayor's office

 CHURCH OF THE BLESSED VIRGIN MARY